Federal Supply Groups (FSG)

 The structure of the FLIS database is very well defined.
 Following the anatomy of the NSN it is hierarchical: FSG -> FSC -> NCB -> NIIN.
 This provides a natural path for navigiation through the millions of NATO stock items currently cataloged (codified).

 FSG (Federal Supply Groups) are a two-digit code used by the US Government and other NATO Nations to identify the primary category of items listed in the stock database.
 FSG are also known as NSG or NATO Supply Groups.
 FSG are used as part of a Federal Supply Code Lookup and are part of the Federal Supply Classification Groups and Classes.
 The full updated list of FSG can be found in the latest Federal Supply Classification Handbook.
-The Federal Supply Group is the first two digits of a NSN ( NATO Stock Number / National Stock Number).
+The Federal Supply Group is the first two digits of NATO Numbers ( NATO Stock Number / National Stock Number).

 List of Federal Supply Groups (FSG)